novln/square/README.md

   * People from the station can join a ship if there is a captain inside the ship and he/she accept them.
   * A ship can have a crew while being docked on a station.
   * Only a Captain with the same corporation as the ship can join an empty Ship.
-- [ ] A ship need a captain to operate.
+- [ ] A ship need a captain to operate: ie leave or join a station.
 - [ ] A ship with a Criminal captain only accept Criminal or Outer Rim Corporation on board.
 - [ ] Compute minimum, average, maximum age on people on a station, including if they are on a ship docked.
 - [ ] If a BountyHunter join a ship, it will kill any Outcasts members except if a Criminal kill it before